grpc/proposal/A32-xds-circuit-breaking.md

 service name changes.
 This could result in a surprising behavior compared to
 Enovy: if the current number of RPCs in flight is 105 and we receive a CDS update lowering the limit to 100, new RPCs will still fail even if 5 of the currently in-flight RPCs have finished.
-In the contrast, Envoy will allow another 100 new RPCs to be sent immediately.
+In contrast, Envoy will allow another 100 new RPCs to be sent immediately.

 ## Implementation